 Wedding Photojournalism is a candid way of photographing a wedding as the day unfolds.
 There is zero or minimal direction of the subjects.
 A good photojournalist can recognize good light as well as anticipate special moments.
 A good photojournalist is also very unobtrusive.
 The goal is to blend in so well that the subjects do not know you are there so they can be totally themselves.

 Posed Formal Wedding Photos are really important to some people.
 The photographer needs to know how to pose and light bodies of all shapes and sizes in a flattering way.
 All brides are beautiful, but we all have our flaws.
 Some people are not super comfortable in front of the camera.
 If you knew a good photographer could make you look your very best with just a few simple directions, would you hire them?
 I know I would.
 LOL.

 Natural Light vs. Strobe.
 This can be tricky.
 Personally, I hate the term “Available Light Photographer.”
 Light is just photons we use to create an image on our camera sensor.
 If I happen to use a strobe that is “available” in my camera bag, that is “available light.”
 Natural light is light in the environment that is not supplemented in any other way.
 I tend to use both on a wedding day because I like variety and also because certain situations require different techniques.

 Macro Photography is sometimes used on the wedding day to capture the details.
 I love using a macro lens for rings, flowers, etc. If you really like detail shots, a macro lens is kind of a must.

 There you have it–some stylistic terms to use when interviewing wedding photographers.
 There is plenty more to talk about, but this is just a little something to spark the conversation.

 Are you looking for a wedding photographer?
-Let’s get together and talk photons.
+Let’s get together and talk photos.
 Use our Contact Form or call (518) 584-4237 to schedule an appointment today.
 Be sure to visit our Wedding Photography Portfolio.